Tatler Best Restaurants & Bars Asia-Pacific 2025

 Sydney, Australia

-Ester in Chippendale has built its reputation on the discipline of wood-fired cooking, where smoke, acidity, and precise technique shape every plate.
-The room stays deliberately minimal, the drinks list pulls from esoteric European producers, and the atmosphere prioritises focused dining over spectacle.
+Ester in Chippendale has built its reputation on the discipline of wood-fired cooking, where smoke, acidity, precise technique shape every plate.
+The room stays deliberately minimal, the drinks list pulls from esoteric European producers, the atmosphere prioritises focused dining over spectacle.
 It sits within a small cohort of Sydney restaurants where the craft speaks before the décor does.

 Onjium